Cell Signaling Definition

-A common type of signaling receptor are Intracellular Receptors, which are located within the cytoplasm of the cell and generally include two types.
-Nuclear receptors are a class of protein with diverse DNA binding domain that, when bound to steroid or thyroid hormones, form a complex that enters the nucleus and modulates the transcription of a gene.
+A common type of signaling receptor is Intracellular Receptors, which are located within the cytoplasm of the cell and generally include two types.
+In addition to cytoplasmic receptors, nuclear receptors are a special class of protein with diverse DNA binding domain that, when bound to steroid or thyroid hormones, form a complex that enters the nucleus and modulates the transcription of a gene.
 IP3 receptors are another class, which are located in the endoplasmic reticulum and carry out important functions like the release of Ca2+ that is so crucial for the contraction of our muscles and plasticity of our neural cells.

 Ligand-gated ion channels